 While studying for my law degree, the most prolific complaint heard from fellow undergraduates was of the need to laboriously pore over numerous lengthy judgments as part of their legal studies.
 It seemed instead that what law students really wanted was a simple yet comprehensive outlay of what each particular case was discussing.

-By distilling the framework of those cases into clearly defined bodies of text, the joy of this website is that while in the immediate sense my efforts are helpful to those who find their way here; there is a real possibility that one day it could become a touchstone for students, writers, solicitors, industry publications and academics everywhere.
+By distilling the framework of those cases into clearly defined bodies of text, the joy of this website is that while in the immediate sense my efforts are helpful to those who find their way here, there is a real possibility that one day it could become a touchstone for students, writers, solicitors, industry publications and academics everywhere.

-It is also important to note that it is my express intention to continue evolving the breadth and depth of the available source material here because this is after all, a labour of genuine passion for law and nothing less.
+It is also important to note that it is my express intention to continue evolving the breadth and depth of the available source material here because after all this is a labour of genuine passion for law and nothing less.